Purchase Order Automation

 3. Enrich data from external sources

 Even with intelligent automation, some POs, such as those with missing information or discrepancies, will always require manual intervention.
 However, IDP tools can minimize the need for manual input.
 So, when a PO is missing certain details, it can automatically look up and populate the relevant information from these connected sources.
+This ensures data is collected consistently—including necessary U.S. tax forms like a W-9—reduces manual entry, and accelerates the vetting process.

 For example, if a PO is missing the vendor's address or contact information, IDP can search your SAP vendor master database and fill in the missing details based on the vendor name or ID.
 Similarly, if a PO contains a product description but no item code, it can match the description against your Salesforce product catalog and add the corresponding code to the PO.
 This automated data enrichment process not only saves time and reduces manual effort but also improves the accuracy and completeness of your PO data.